ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

- OF  CONDUCT  violations  INCLUDING  NOTICE  THAT  ANY  STATEMENT  BY THE STUDENT, WRITTEN OR ORAL, MAY BE USED AGAINST THE STUDENT IN A CRIMINAL, IMMIGRATION, OR JUVENILE  DELINQUENCY  INVESTIGATION  AND/OR  PROCEEDING AND/OR IN A COURT OF LAW;
+ OF  CONDUCT  violations  INCLUDING  NOTICE  THAT  ANY  STATEMENT  BY THE STUDENT, WRITTEN OR ORAL, MAY BE USED AGAINST THE STUDENT IN A CRIMINAL, IMMIGRATION, OR JUVENILE  DELINQUENCY  INVESTIGATION  AND/OR  PROCEEDING AND/OR  IN A COURT OF LAW.
+THIS NOTICE SHALL BE GIVEN PRIOR TO A STUDENT PROVIDING A WRITTEN OR ORAL STATEMENT,  AND  THE  PARENT  OR  PERSON  IN PARENTAL  RELATION  TO  THE STUDENT SHALL HAVE AN OPPORTUNITY TO DISCUSS SUCH POTENTIAL CONSEQUENCES WITH THE STUDENT  PRIOR  TO  ANY  STATEMENTS BEING RECORDED;
   [j.]
 (VII) provisions setting forth the circumstances under and proce- dures  by  which  a [complaint in criminal court, a juvenile delinquency petition] STUDENT MAY BE REFERRED TO LAW  ENFORCEMENT,  CONSISTENT  WITH